whitecube/nova-page/README.md

 ## Quick start

 Here's a very condensed guide to get you started asap.
-See the full docs at https://whitecube.github.io/nova-page
+For more details, examples and advanced features, take a look at [the full docs](https://whitecube.github.io/nova-page).

 ### Install